sawamotokai/secure-password-vault/README.md

   }
   ```
 3. Downlaod either Microsoft Authenticator or Google Authenticator on your smartphone
-4. Scan the QR code in your terminal
+4. Scan the QR code in your terminal from the authenticator app
-5. Set Environmental variables
 6. You are all set!
 From the next time you run `node app.js`, you are going to be prompted to enter 2FA.

 ### TODOs